plausible/docs/docs/custom-event-goals.md

 ### 1. Add a `data-analytics` attribute tag on the link you want to track

-**Note: Watch your quotes!** Especially in the props as we want to be able to create an object.

 When you want to track a simple link click:

 ```html